rajeshv23/twydev.github.io/_posts/2020-05-10-react-compendium.md

 4. Identify the minimal state representation necessary to make UI interactive. (e.g. if we need both data and statistics of those data to provide interactivity, we should only represent the data in our state, and derive statistics only when we require them).
 5. Identify where states should live (consider lifting state to common ancestor if necessary).
 6. Add inverse data flow (egistering callbacks that introduce IOC for child components to trigger update on parent component states).

+---

+# React Native

+## Introduction

+- Based on React Core.
+JavaScript gets bundled for mobile.
+Write once run anywhere.
+- Unlike browsers that runs rendering and JavaScript on one main thread, on mobile, separate threads will be used for UI, Layout, and JavaScript.
+In other words, JS thread maybe blocked but UI is still working.
+- Communication between threads goes through a bridge and is asynchronous.
+- Has different base components, elements, style, and navigation from React web.
+- No access to browser API. (some functions have been poly filled)
+- Not globally scoped, React Native needs to be imported.

+## Style

+- Uses JavaScript objects for styling instead of CSS file.
+  - Object keys are CSS properties.
+  - `StyleSheet` can be used to reuse styles and optimize sending style information over the bridge.
+- Flexbox layout (default to column layout).
+- Lengths are unitless.
+- `style` props can take an array of styles.

+## Event Handling

+- Only a few "touchable" elements in React Native can accept event handler
+- Callback function interface is not consistent.
+Need to consult documentation before use.

+## Development Tools

+**Expo** is a suite of tools to accelerate React Native development.
+Comes with:

+- Snack - run React Native in browser.
+- Client - run project on mobile devices while developing.
+- SDK - exposes cross-platform libraries and APIs.

+---

+# Additional Reading

+- React Advanced Guide (page1) https://reactjs.org/docs/accessibility.html
+- Why props update also cause re-rendering, besides setState?
+Or is it because re-rendering of parent (passing new props down) also re-render child components?
+- Full Component lifecycle?
+- How to do testing properly, since React is built with test in mind.